ulisesrey/ulisesrey.github.io/_pages/research.md

 And since the 80s we know the connectome, meaning the connections each of these neurons make, thanks to the pioneer work of John White, Sydney Brenner, and [Eileen Shouthgate](https://en.wikipedia.org/wiki/Eileen_Southgate).
-And most recently, thanks to the amazing work of the Mei Zhen lab, which reconstructed several worms at different larval stages (and which you can explore [here](https://nemanode.org/)):
+And most recently, thankse to the amazing work of the Mei Zhen lab, which reconstructed several worms at different larval stages (and which you can explore [here](https://nemanode.org/)):
 <iframe width="420" height="315" src="https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03778-8/MediaObjects/41586_2021_3778_MOESM11_ESM.mp4
 " frameborder="0" allowfullscreen></iframe>